lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

-What is taught is immediately applied rather than just shown on a slide or on paper: it embodies the "I do, we do, you do" approach to knowledge transfer that is used both formally and informally to teach everything from laboratory bench skills to grant writing.
+What is taught is immediately applied rather than just shown on a slide or on paper: it embodies the "I do, we do, you do" approach to knowledge transfer that is used both formally and informally to teach everything from laboratory bench skills to grant writing [@fisherBetterLearningStructured2013].

 It also slows the instructor down, giving learners more time to actively engage with the material before moving on to the next concept.